 This course continues the study of caring for adult patients with unmet medical needs.
 It emphasizes perioperative health care needs across the adult life span and respective nursing interventions.
-Students build on skills gained from the previous semester in the application of the nursing process.
 Clinical simulations and experiences provide students with opportunities to apply theoretical concepts, improve clinical judgment, and broaden clinical skills in acute, long-term, perioperative/ambulatory, and/or college nursing lab care settings.
 Non-clinical activities in this course may be presented in an online format.